v2.0 — Claude Code Plugin · Self-hosted · Cloud

 Deploy

 One docker-compose up command.
+Or connect to Reka Cloud.
 Under 60 seconds.

 2